Critical Care of the Thoracic Surgical Patient

 - Sepsis remains an important cause of mortality among surgical patients treated in ICUs; early diagnosis, source control, and antibiotic treatment are essential.

-- Judicious fluid management is important in critically ill thoracic surgical patients and remains a controversial field.
+- Judicious fluid management is important in critically ill thoracic surgical patients but the optimal approach to fluid resuscitation in post-operative thoracic surgical patients remains controversial.

 - Atrial arrhythmias are common after thoracic surgical procedures and amiodarone can be safely used short-term to treat acute onset atrial fibrillation.